When somebody start talking about a mailing list, everybody who hears it starts to think:

 That One Time My Email List Saved the Day

-I remember being hacked back then on my website, which caused it to be down for a week.
+I remember being my website being down for a week back then because of the hacking.
 I was unable to sign in to the site.
 Each and every individual who went to the site got a mistake screen, and the main way I could speak with my crowd was through my email list.

 The email list I had manufactured actually spared my business for seven days.
 I had the option to stay up with the latest, I shared web recording scenes and YouTube recordings that were coming, and kept my business going despite the fact that my blog was totally down and out.